 - Getting at least 7 hours of “restful” sleep per night

 The first five are obviously negative traits that need to be reversed.
-The second five are some of the positive skills & behaviors that need to be learned and practiced with a high degree of efficiency in order to achieve the four skills mentioned above.
-That’s ten areas of focus that will all take time to achieve a level of proficiency.
+The second five are some of the positive skills & behaviors that need to be learned and practiced efficiently to achieve the abovementioned four skills.
+Ultimately, these ten areas of focus will take time to achieve proficiency.

-When I talk with a potential client during their initial consultation, they’re typically looking for a meal plan including how many calories to consume combined with a certain ratio of macronutrients to strive for daily.
+When I talk with a potential client during their initial consultation, they typically look for a meal plan, including how many calories to consume combined with a specific ratio of macronutrients to strive for daily.
 In their mind, that’s nutrition coaching.
 In reality, nothing could be further from the truth.
 Handing out meal plans is not nutrition coaching.

-The problem is not a lack of information, it’s a lack of ability to put the information to use.
+The problem is not a lack of information; it’s a lack of ability to put the knowledge to use.
 That’s where nutrition coaching comes into play.
-My job is to fill the gap between where clients are and where they want to be.
+My job is to fill the gap between clients and where they want to be.
 And most want it all upfront.
-Unfortunately, tackling a list like the ten items above all at the same time would be a recipe for failure.
+Unfortunately, simultaneously tackling a list like the ten items above would be a recipe for failure.

-So how many of you know someone who prides themself on being good at multitasking?
+So how many of you know someone who prides themselves on being good at multitasking?

 I learned this valuable insight from my mentor, Darren Hardy.
 You do understand that there’s no such thing as multitasking.
 Right?
-It’s impossible to run two cognitive processes in your brain at the same time.
-What you’re doing is actually switching and switching makes you dumber than if you were smoking dope.
+It’s impossible to run two cognitive processes in your brain simultaneously.
+If you are doing two things at once, you’re switching between the two tasks, making you dumber than if you were smoking dope.
 When you’re smoking dope, your IQ drops by about five points.
 When you’re switching between two different and yet like cognitive tasks, it drops by about ten.

-Look, you can walk on a treadmill, chew gum, and watch a video on your phone, all at the same time and do great because you’re using different parts of your brain.
-But when you’re driving with your phone, you’re either driving or you’re looking at your phone.
-You can’t do both at the same time which is why driving while using your phone is so incredibly dangerous.
-Add a cup of coffee to the mix and you’re a wreck waiting to happen.
+Look, you can walk on a treadmill, chew gum, and watch a video on your phone simultaneously and do great because you’re using different parts of your brain.
+But when you’re driving with your phone, you’re either driving or looking at your phone.
+You can’t do both simultaneously, and that’s why driving while using your phone is incredibly dangerous.
+Add a cup of coffee to the mix, and you’re a wreck waiting to happen.

-So, when it comes to making changes with your nutrition, one thing at a time works the best.
+So, when it comes to making changes to your nutrition, one thing at a time works the best.
 You’ve probably heard that it takes at least twenty-one days to make something a habit.
-That’s debatable depending on what you’re talking about.
+That’s debatable, depending on what you’re talking about.
 However, two weeks seems to be a perfect time frame to focus on building a new habit when it comes to nutritional habits.

 Depending on the person, you might be more wired towards going after the big rocks first, or you might prefer to start with the low-hanging fruit.
 Either way, just focus on one area for improvement for a couple of weeks and then move on to something different.
-Don’t forget about the first area of focus however shift your attention primarily to layering in the new habit.
+Don’t forget about the first area of focus; however, shift your attention to layering in the new habit.

-The list of ten above would take about five months to work through and for some that might seem slow, but if the skills gained would last forever, would it be worth it?
-If the second list of five, in particular, protects you from ever relapsing back into your old ways, would it be worth it?
-In the big scheme of things, five months is nothing and this is just a simple example.
+The list of ten above would take about five months to work through, and for some, that might seem slow, but if the skills gained would last forever, would it be worth it?
+Would it be worth it if the second list of five, in particular, protects you from ever relapsing back into your old ways?
+Five months is nothing in the big scheme of life, and this is just a simple example.

 My average nutrition coaching client needs to lose 25 lbs or more.
 We’re looking at four months of losing 1-2 pounds per week, which is very doable and sustainable.
-So, for the sake of perspective, my example above of spending five months to achieve your goals is really not that long.
+So, for the sake of perspective, my example above of spending five months to achieve your goals is not that long.

 Be careful about dismissing an opportunity for growth and change because of the time commitment.
-The time is going to pass regardless and no matter how much you need to lose, if what you’ve been trying is not yielding the results you’re seeking, maybe it’s time to consider a different solution.
+The time will pass regardless, and no matter how much you need to lose, if what you’ve been trying is not yielding the results you’re seeking, maybe it’s time to consider a different solution.